harimchun/getting_gene_name/README.md

 # getting_gene_name
-Collect the Genes' Name refer to the dbSNP
+Collect the Genes' Name referring to the dbSNP